gmiraval/tuya-android-activator-sdk/README.md

 All activator APIs require incoming authorization tokens.

-First, you shoud request api `/v1.0/devices/token`, please refer to this document [Generate A Paring Token](https://docs.tuya.com/en/iot/open-api/api-list/api/paring-management#title-1-Generate%20a%20paring%20token)
+First, you should request API `/v1.0/devices/token`, please refer to this document [Generate A Paring Token](https://docs.tuya.com/en/iot/open-api/api-list/api/paring-management#title-1-Generate%20a%20paring%20token)

 And you will get the following response: